quangnvo/pca-plot/install_for_dev.md

 cd frontend/

 # -----------------
-# Install the packegaes in the "package.json file" in the folder "frontend".
+# Running "npm i" will install all packages in the "package.json" file in the folder "frontend".
 # After installing, it will generate a folder called "node_modules" inside folder "frontend"
 # -----------------
 npm i

 # -----------------
-# Run the application.
+# Running "npm run dev" will run the application.
 # The compiling process will start after you open the application on browser.
+# Notice: Make sure to NOT CLOSE the "backend" window in Step 2, otherwise the app will not function.
 # -----------------
 npm run dev
 ```